SabigGasim/SamsungRemoteController/README.md

   - Voltage: 1.4v - 1.6v
   - Current: 20mA
   - Wavelength: 940nm (a must)
-- 10Ω to 50Ω resistor (If connected to a USB 2.0, modify the resistance as needed based on the power supply).
+- 10Ω to 50Ω resistor (Connected to a USB 2.0.
+Modify the resistance as needed based on the power supply).
 - Two jumper wires (optional: F-F with a Breadboard).

 **Wiring:**